 After retiring from a fulfilling career as vice-president for college academics at Providence University College, Antoinette now fills her time with volunteer work.
-In addition to serving at Wycliffe Canada, she is presently on the boards of House Blend Ministries and A Rocha Canada.
-She serves as secretary for the Manitoba chapter of Osteoporosis Canada and as the volunteer engagement services team lead for the Canadian Diabetes Association in Manitoba.
+In addition to serving at Wycliffe Canada, she is presently Chair of the A Rocha Canada Board of Directors.
+She serves as the volunteer engagement services team lead for the Diabetes Canada in Manitoba.

 After a career in the Christian higher education sector, Antoinette is happy to bring her experience to the Wycliffe board.
-Retirement allows her greater time to cultivate creativity through sewing, weaving and detailed stitching projects.
-She also enjoys time for visiting with friends and getting to know her two young grandchildren.
-In addition, Antoinette and her husband Henry enjoy travelling throughout Canada.
+Retirement allows her greater time to cultivate creativity through photography, stained glass and detailed stitching projects.
+She also enjoys time for visiting with friends and getting to know her grandchildren.
+In addition, Antoinette and her husband Henry enjoy traveling throughout Canada.
 They have a “bucket list” goal of visiting as many of Canada’s national parks as possible—having supported these parks through their taxes for some time now.
 She and her husband live in Manitoba.

 Chantelle Little is an entrepreneur whose greatest passion is creating something from nothing.
 She founded Tiller Digital in 2008, where she focuses on leading the Tiller team and shepherding client projects from a strategic and creative technology perspective.
 Today Tiller serves organizations from all over the world, from small businesses to some of the world’s most well known brands.
 A tech and business enthusiast, Chantelle also loves real estate, coffee and business books.
 Maybe not in that order.